This video is called Lethal Sounds: Deadly Sonar Harms Whales.

 “Results… indicate that the animals prematurely stop vocalisations during a deep foraging dive when exposed to sonar.
 They then ascend slowly and move away from the source, but they do resume foraging dives once they are farther away,” said David Moretti, Principal Investigator for the US Navy.

 San Diego dolphin deaths linked to Navy training: here.

-Beautiful encounter with friendly humpback whale calf last week on Silver Bank: here.
+This video is called Beautiful encounter with friendly humpback whale calf last week on Silver Bank.

 Digging for whale fossils in Virginia: here.

 (Ecological Society of America) Noise pollution has been shown to cause physical and behavioral changes in marine life, especially in dolphins and whales, which rely on sound for daily activities.
 Now a new study in Frontiers in Ecology and the Environment (e-View), a journal of the Ecological Society of America, found that squid, octopus and cuttlefish exhibited massive acoustic trauma in the form of severe lesions in their auditory structures following exposure to low frequency sound: here.
 And here.

 Whales Should Not Have to Suffer and Die for Military Practice: here.

 April 2011: Research shows that low frequency sound, such as noise produced by offshore activities, causes lesions in the sensory organs of squid, octopus and cuttlefish: here.